noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- the arguments specified in a functions signature
 	- functional awareness
 		- the instinct of looking at problems as aa combination of simple fucntiosn that together provide a complete solution
+	- complexity
+		- the the ease/difficult of reasoning about something
+		- thigns that increase complexity
+			- loops
+			- logical branches
+			- a lot of parameters in function signatures

 # programming paradigms